tallesbrito/continual_sigver/README.md

-# Robust Handwritten Signature Representation with Continual Learning of Synthetic Data over Predefined Real Feature Space
+# Expanding Generalization of Handwritten Signature Feature Representation through Data Knowledge Distillation

-This repository contains model and inverted data that can be applied to perform knowledge distillation about real offline signature characteristics to other backbones or architectures.
+This repository contains model and inverted data that can be applied to perform knowledge distillation about real offline handwritten signature characteristics to other backbones and architectures.

-The method by which the data was inverted from the SigNet model is described in the paper "Robust Handwritten Signature Representation with Continual Learning of Synthetic Data over Predefined Real Feature Space" submitted to the International Conference on Document Analysis and Recognition.
+The method to perform distillation from SigNet model is described in the paper:  T. B. Viana, V. L. F. Souza, A. L. I. Oliveira, R. M. O. Cruz, and R. Sabourin, “Robust handwritten signature representation with contin- ual learning of synthetic data over predefined real feature space,” in Document Analysis and Recognition - ICDAR 2024, E. H. Barney Smith, M. Liwicki, and L. Peng, Eds.
+Cham: Springer Nature Switzerland, 2024, pp. 233–249.

+An extended analysis of the proposed method is currently submitted to the IEEE Transactions on Information Forensics & Security journal.

 # Usage